Robert Desnos

-Robert Desnos ([ʁɔbɛʁ dɛsnos]; 4 July 1900 – 8 June 1945) was a French poet who played a key role in the Surrealist movement of his day.
+Robert Desnos ([ʁɔbɛʁ dɛsnos]; 4 July 1900 – 8 June 1945) was a French poet who played a key role in the Surrealist movement.

-Biography
+Early life

 Robert Desnos was born in Paris on 4 July 1900, the son of a licensed dealer in game and poultry at the Halles market.

 Desnos attended commercial college, and started work as a clerk.
 He also worked as an amanuensis for journalist Jean de Bonnefon.
 After that he worked as a literary columnist for the newspaper Paris-Soir.